The ABCDEFG of Little Strings: Examples

 The null coweight is in its own Weyl group orbit, so the defect is unpolarized.
 The fundamental matter content of $T^{5d}$ is:

 The truncation of $T^{5d}$'s partition function to a 3d theory's partition function is achieved by setting:

-A 3d matter contribution survives this truncation, even with $\cW_{\cS}$ containing only the zero coweight.
+A 3d chiral matter contribution survives this truncation, even with $\cW_{\cS}$ containing only the zero coweight.
 This is because the defect is unpolarized, so refinement due to $q$ and $v$ factors crucially enter the computation.
-The resulting potential is precisely a refinement of the coweight $[\phantom{-}0,\phantom{-}0]_2$, understood here as $[\phantom{-}0,\phantom{-}0]_2=[\phantom{-}0,\phantom{-}1]+[\phantom{-}0,-1]$, and a potential survives, as pictured in \ref{G2plots}; see Section \ref{sec:unpolarizedG2} below.\\
+The resulting matter content is pictured in the ``teeth" of the 3d quiver \ref{G2plots}; see also Section \ref{sec:unpolarizedG2} below.\\

 We now turn to the CFT limit: the coweight $[\phantom{-}0,\phantom{-}0]_2$ has only zeros as Dynkin labels, so part of the Bala--Carter label is $G_2$.
 The extra label ``2" on the coweight, denoting the fundamental representation of $^L G_2$ the coweight is taken in, is in one-to-one correspondence with an extra simple root label in the Bala--Carter classification.
 All in all, the label is $G_2(a_1)$.
-Because this is an unpolarized defect, there is no reason to expect that the Coulomb branch dimension of $T^{4d}$ should be given by the Spaltenstein dual of this orbit, (namely, $G_2(a_1)$ itself), and this is indeed not the case.
+Because this is an unpolarized defect, there is no reason to expect that the Coulomb branch of $T^{4d}$ should be given by the Spaltenstein dual of this orbit (namely, $G_2(a_1)$ itself), and this is indeed not the case.
 The Coulomb branch of $T^{4d}$ is in fact the orbit $A_1$, of complex dimension 3.
 This can be argued from the $T^{5d}$ quiver, which already has complex Coulomb dimension 3.
 Since the dimension of the Coulomb branch can only decrease in the $m_s\rightarrow\infty$ limit, this is the right orbit.
-Note $A_1$ is \textit{not} in the image of the Spaltenstein map.
-Finally, the weighted Dynkin diagram for this orbit is $(0,1)$, which is the mass content of the quiver $T^{5d}$ we wrote down.
-For more details on dimension counting for unpolarized defects, see \cite{Haouzi:2016yyg}.
+Note $A_1$ is not in the image of the Spaltenstein map.